TsoupTsoup/Debayering-Filter/README.md

 We can see that even if the valid_in signal (that the filter receives from the external device, indicating that the input pixel is valid and allowing the filter to receive it) is '0', the system just stalls until is becomes '1' (until a valid pixel arrives).

 <img width="1544" height="705" alt="Screenshot 2026-05-07 152020" src="https://github.com/user-attachments/assets/30729da0-b6b4-45ad-90bf-dfde8c3f289b" />
-The systems finishes it's operation and the 'image_finished' signal is raised.
+The system finishes its operation and the 'image_finished' signal is raised.